St Nazaire Raid: Background

-Britain's Naval Intelligence Division first proposed a commando raid on the dock in late 1941.
+The British Naval Intelligence Division first proposed a commando raid on the dock in late 1941.
 When the German battleship Tirpitz was declared operational in January 1942, the Royal Navy (RN) and Royal Air Force (RAF) were already drawing up plans to attack her.
 Planners from Combined Operations Headquarters were looking at potential scenarios if Tirpitz escaped the naval blockade and reached the Atlantic.
 They decided the only port able to accommodate her was St Nazaire, especially if, like Bismarck, she was damaged en route and needed repairs.
 They came to the conclusion that if the dock at St Nazaire were unavailable, the Germans were unlikely to risk sending Tirpitz into the Atlantic.

 Combined Operations examined several options while planning the destruction of the dock.
 At this stage of the war the British government still tried to avoid civilian casualties.
 This ruled out a bombing attack by the RAF, which at the time did not possess the accuracy needed to destroy the dock without serious loss of civilian life.

 The Special Operations Executive (SOE) were approached to see if its agents could destroy the dock gates.
 They decided that the mission was beyond their capabilities because the weight of explosives required would have needed too many agents to carry them.
 The Royal Navy was also unable to mount an operation, as St Nazaire is 8 km up the Loire estuary.
 Any naval ships large enough to cause sufficient damage would be detected well before they were within range.

 The planners then examined whether a commando force could accomplish the task.
 An unusually high spring tide was due in March 1942 which would allow a light ship to pass over the sand banks in the estuary and approach the docks, bypassing the heavily defended dredged channel.
 In one early plan, the planners designed a raid to approach the docks with only motor launches.
 John Hughes-Hallett and his colleagues immediately rejected this plan.
 Their opposition to the plan was strong.
 They argued, "they'll never reach the shore..."
-They concluded, "no destroyer, no operation."
+They concluded, "no destroyer, no operation".
 The approach was also too shallow for an infantry landing ship, but the planners believed if a destroyer could be lightened it might have a draft shallow enough to enable it to get through.